 Do I need MyChart to join my video visit?

 A MyChart account is recommended but is not required to have a telehealth appointment.
-The benefits to using MyChart for your video visit are signing consent forms online, your doctor can send you follow-up instructions and you can update your medications, allergies and family medical history during eCheck-in.
+The benefits to using MyChart for your video visit are signing consent forms online, your doctor can send you follow-up instructions and you can update your medications, allergies and family medical history during preregistration.

 After your visit, use MyChart to stay connected with us.
 You can message follow-up questions to your provider, refill prescriptions and manage your next appointment.